LeothDev/dotfiles/README.md

 # 🛠️ My Dotfiles

-These are my personal configuration files for Linux (EndeavourOS + Hyprland).
+These are my personal configuration files for Linux (EndeavourOS🚀 + Hyprland).
 I use them to quickly set up my environment across machines.

 ## ✨ Features